Every book benefits from a great index—but for an interdisciplinary book, it is absolutely vital.

 What kind of books do you index?

-We index academic books published by scholarly presses as well as crossover books that are grounded in scholarly knowledge and methodologies but are aimed at wider audiences.
+We provide academic book indexing for scholarly books published by university presses as well as crossover books that are grounded in scholarly knowledge and methodologies but are aimed at wider audiences.

 We work on monographs, coauthored books, edited collections, and art books.